We mark the 10th anniversary of the play INIGO

 Over the years, the play has been performed in venues across the globe, including the Aula Magna at the London Jesuit Centre, as well as in countries such as Ireland, India, Zimbabwe, Mexico, Jakarta, Sydney, Bilbao, and Uruguay.

-The play was commissioned by the late Fr Billy Hewitt SJ, championed by Andrew Cameron Mowat SJ, and received support from two Jesuit Provincials.
+The play was commissioned by the late Fr Billy Hewett SJ, championed by Andrew Cameron Mowat SJ, and received support from two Jesuit Provincials.
 Its performance at the London Jesuit Centre took place during the Ignatian Year (a period of celebration and reflection marking the 500th anniversary of St Ignatius’s conversion and the founding of the Society of Jesus).

 Fayez Bakhsh as Inigo, London World Premiere